-Paper 1: A-Level: 105 marks short and long answer questions.
-Examination 2 hours 35% of A-Level Paper 2: A-Level: 105 marks short and long answer questions.
-Examination 2 hours 35% of A-Level Paper 3: A-Level: Any content and any practical skills.
-40 marks practical techniques and data analysis.
-20 marks testing across the specification.
-30 marks multiple choice questions.
-Examination 2 hours 30% of A-Level
+Paper 1: Physical and Inorganic Chemistry Students will answer both short and long answer questions on relevant physical chemistry topics and inorganic chemistry.
+This course will include relevant practical skills.
+Written Examination 2 hours 35% of A-Level Paper 2: Physical and Organic Chemistry Students will answer both short and long answer questions on relevant physical chemistry topics and organic chemistry.
+This course will include relevant practical skills Written Examination 2 hours 35% of A-Level Paper 3: Any content and any practical skills.
+Students will answer questions on practical techniques and data analysis as well as their understanding of the whole specification.
+Students will also answer multiple choice questions.
+Written Examination 2 hours 30% of A-Level